charalampidi-gabriella/cpe400/README.md

 ### `login_user()`

-This function controls the login process in the system or application.
+This function controls the login process.
 When called, the function retrieves the entered username and password from the corresponding entry widgets (login_username_entry and login_password_entry).
 It then hashes the entered password using the SHA-256 algorithm.

 The function proceeds to connect to the SQLite database file (DATABASE_FILE) checks if the entered username and hashed password match any existing user in the "users" table.
 If a match is found (user is not None), it logs in.
 The function deletes the contents of the username and password entry widgets, updates an error label to indicate a successful login, and then destroys the login window.

 After a successful login, the function sets up a socket connection to the server at IP address '127.0.0.1' and port 59000.
-The global client variable is used to store the socket for later communication with the server.
+The global client variable is used to store the socket.
 The user's username is sent to the server using the socket's send() method in UTF-8 encoded format.

 Finally, the function calls the open_chat_window(username) function, which opens the chat window.
 The user's username is passed as an argument to the open_chat_window() function.
 If the login is unsuccessful, an error message indicating an invalid username or password is displayed in the error label.